matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

         (assoc component :conn nil :chunk-chan nil :watch-active nil)))
 {% endcodeblock %}

 This component encapsulates the behavior of the TwitterClient.
 Initially, the **last-received** atom is created, which holds a timestamp of the last-received full tweet.
 We will meet this atom again when we watch the twitter stream and restart it when inactivity periods have been too long.

-Next, **chunk-chan** is the channel that receives individual tweet string fragments from the chunked HTTP connection and passes tweets on as Clojure maps by virtue of applying the composed transducer we have discussed in detail above. **conn** is a reference to the current connection to Twitter. **watch-active** is a simple boolean that keeps track of whether the watch loop is supposed to keep running or not (more later).
+Next, **chunk-chan** is the channel that receives individual tweet string fragments from the chunked HTTP connection and passes tweets on as Clojure maps by virtue of applying the composed transducer we have discussed in detail above.
+Let' do a quick check what the step function is when the transducer is used on a channel.
+For that, let's print **step** again, just this time when the function is created as the arity-1 function will never be called on an infinite channel:

+{% codeblock lang:clojure %}
+(defn- streaming-buffer []
+  (fn [step] (println step)
+{% endcodeblock %}

+Now when we attach **streaming-buffer** to a channel, we will see what the step function is:

+    birdwatch.main=> (in-ns 'birdwatch.twitterclient.processing)
+    #<Namespace birdwatch.twitterclient.processing>
+    birdwatch.twitterclient.processing=> (require '[clojure.core.async :as async :refer [chan]]) nil
+    birdwatch.twitterclient.processing=> (def c (chan 1 (streaming-buffer)))
+    #<protocols$add_BANG_ clojure.core.async.impl.protocols$add_BANG_@5a0f8c33>
+    #'birdwatch.twitterclient.processing/c

+Okay, **add!** is a function from core.async that **[appears to add an item to a buffer](https://github.com/clojure/core.async/blob/master/src/main/clojure/clojure/core/async/impl/protocols.clj#L35)** if that item is not nil.
+Makes sense.

+Back to the let-bindings in the component. **conn** is a reference to the current connection to Twitter. **watch-active** is a simple boolean that keeps track of whether the watch loop is supposed to keep running or not (more later).
 Next, we start the TwitterClient by calling a function from the **http** namespace:

 {% codeblock lang:clojure %}
 (http-client/start-twitter-conn! conf conn chunk-chan)